 Your doctor may also need to set the pressure range to make it function effortlessly.

 Sometimes the cost of the travel CPAP machines is higher than your standard CPAP machine.
-These machines range around $500 to $1000.
+These machines range from around $500 to $1000.
 However, the lower-priced devices may not be as capable as the higher-priced travel CPAP machines.

-Follow through all the information we have provided you with.
+Follow through with all the information we have provided you with.
 Then, you can choose the best option.